Are Turtles Easy to Take Care of? Do They Make Good Pets?

 Water

-Water, even if it’s in a shallow dish, needs to be kept filled and scrupulously clean.
-This means it needs to be changed frequently, especially if the turtle is aquatic.
-If this is problematic, owners should consider a different type of turtle such as a tortoise, which is terrestrial or land-dwelling, and doesn’t require as much water.
+Water, even if it’s in a shallow dish, must be kept filled and scrupulously clean.
+This means you’ll need to change it frequently, especially if your turtle is aquatic.

 Food